 The survivors hoped against hope for a miracle.
 Could their loved one be held in a secret prison?
 Had their sons escaped execution and gone into hiding?
 They were locked in agonizing limbo, unable to grieve, to claim inheritance, to sell property, to remarry or most poignantly — to hold a funeral.

 ‘Missing Lives’ — with words by Rory MacLean and photographs by Nick Danzger — is published by Dewi Lewis Publishers.
-During 2010/11 two open air, photographic exhibitions travelled around the Balkans (Pristina, Belgrade, Sarajevo, Mostar, Banja Luka, Zagreb) and to London, Strasbourg, Brussels, Ottawa and Washington.
+In the year following its launch, two open air, photographic exhibitions travelled around the Balkans (Pristina, Belgrade, Sarajevo, Mostar, Banja Luka, Zagreb) and to London, Strasbourg, Brussels, Geneva, Bern, Ottawa and Washington.